Meteorological history of Hurricane Patricia: Records

 With maximum sustained winds of 215 mph and a minimum pressure of 872 mbar (hPa; 872 mbar), Hurricane Patricia is the second-most intense tropical cyclone ever observed, just shy of Typhoon Tip in 1979 which had a minimum pressure of 870 mbar (hPa; 870 mbar).
 It is also the strongest tropical cyclone ever recorded in the Western Hemisphere.
 It exceeded the previous sustained wind record of 190 mph set by Hurricane Allen in 1980 and the pressure record of 882 mbar (hPa; 882 mbar) set by Hurricane Wilma in 2005, both in the Atlantic basin.
-In the Eastern Pacific basin, north of the equator and east of the International Date Line, the previous basin record-holder was Hurricane Linda in 1997 with winds of 185 mph and a pressure of 902 mbar (hPa; 902 mbar).
+In the Eastern Pacific basin, north of the equator and east of the International Date Line, the previous basin record-holder was Hurricane Linda in 1997 with winds of 185 mph (295 km/h) and a pressure of 902 mbar (hPa; 902 mbar).
 Reconnaissance also found a pressure gradient of 24 mbar (hPa; 24 mbar) per nautical mile early on October 23, among the steepest gradients ever observed in a tropical cyclone.

 Comparison of Dvorak-enhanced (BD curve) infrared imagery of Hurricanes Linda (left) and Patricia (right).
 The "cold dark gray" ring around Patricia's eye represents cloud tops of -81 C or colder, more intense than the "cold medium gray" ring surrounding Linda's eye.

 On a global scale, Patricia's one-minute maximum sustained winds rank as the highest ever reliably observed or estimated globally in a tropical cyclone, surpassing Typhoon Haiyan of 2013, although the intensity of Haiyan was only estimated via satellite imagery (T8.0, the highest rating on the Dvorak scale).
 Since no aircraft reconnaissance was available for Haiyan, the record set by Patricia is uncertain and comparing the intensities of the two storms is problematic.
 According to the World Meteorological Organization, Typhoon Nancy of 1961 also produced 215 mph sustained winds; however, it is widely accepted that Western Pacific reconnaissance during the 1940s to 1960s overestimated cyclone intensity and Nancy's record is considered questionable.
 The most powerful wind gust produced by a tropical cyclone, as well as the highest non-tornadic winds ever recorded, is still retained by Cyclone Olivia in 1996: 253 mph was observed on Barrow Island, Western Australia.